1967 Plainfield riots: Middlesex arms theft

-That same night in nearby Middlesex an arms factory was broken into and 46 automatic weapons were stolen.
+That same night, in nearby Middlesex, an arms factory was broken into, and 46 automatic weapons were stolen.
 The Plainfield Machine Company was a small manufacturing company owned by William Haas and William Storck that, among other things, produced M1 carbines for the civilian market.
 The stolen guns were passed out to the men on the streets of Plainfield that very night.
-The police were anxious because of the large number of guns now on the streets and the Plainfield Fire Department Station was under constant gunfire for five hours.
+The police were anxious because of the large number of guns now on the streets, and the Plainfield Fire Department Station was under constant gunfire for five hours.
 The bullet holes in the brick facade of the building remain to this day.
 Finally, New Jersey National Guardsmen, in armored personnel carriers relieved the station.

 Police tried to arrange a truce and have residents turn in the stolen carbines.
-Black residents felt that having the guns in the community kept the police at bay and that they now had power over the police.
-When none of the stolen firearms were returned, the area was cordoned off and 300 heavily armed New Jersey State Police and National Guardsmen started a house-to-house search for the stolen weapons.
+Black residents felt that having the guns in the community kept the police at bay, and they now had power over the police.
+When none of the stolen firearms were returned, the area was cordoned off, and 300 heavily armed New Jersey State Police and National Guardsmen started a house-to-house search for the stolen weapons.
 After about an hour and a half, with 66 homes searched, the operation was called off.
 The police felt that since Governor Hughes had declared a State of Emergency, no search warrants were needed.

 Aftermath

-By July 21, things had calmed down to the point where National Guard troops and state police could be pulled out of the city.
+By July 21, things had calmed down to the point at which National Guard troops and state police could be pulled out of the city.

-Dozens of black residents later filed suit against the government claiming that their constitutional rights had been violated during the search for the stolen carbines.
+Dozens of black residents later filed suit against the government, claiming that their constitutional rights had been violated during the search for the stolen carbines.

 Even several weeks after the riot, the local police and FBI were still looking for the stolen weapons.
-No arrests had been made in the theft and only a few of the guns had been recovered.
+No arrests had been made in the theft, and only a few of the guns had been recovered.

 More than 100 people had been arrested for looting and rioting during the disturbance.
-Officer Gleason was the only person killed during the riot and in December 1968, a jury convicted two people, a man and a woman, of murder in his death.
+Officer Gleason was the only person killed during the riot, and in December 1968, a jury convicted two people, a man and a woman, of murder in his death.
 They were both sentenced to life imprisonment.
-Seven others were acquitted and one case was declared a mistrial because of a deadlocked jury.
+Seven others were acquitted, and one case was declared a mistrial because of a deadlocked jury.